 Private mortgage insurance (PMI) is charged to borrowers who put under 20% down.
 The rate fluctuates with the lowest down payment paying higher rates.

 Sometimes you may have to weigh putting 20% down between paying off debt to lower ratios or qualifying for a larger loan.
 Don’t forget that besides the down payment, there are closing costs.

 Home loan qualifying is based on employment.
 Having a job in the same line of work for two years is the guideline used.
 OR being a new college graduate can be an exception.
 For most everyone- Don’t quit your job quite yet!
 Don’t become self-employed yet!

 Establish Good Credit History:

 Financing can be tricky.
-The lenders package your paperwork and send it to an underwriter.
+The lender will package your paperwork and send the package to an underwriter.
 An underwriter wants to see that you have a life and can afford to finance a new home.

 Also, pay all other bills, including utilities, on time.
 Utilities can be used as a credit reference with an FHA loan.
 AUTO-PAY EVERYTHING!
 Try to use only 1-2 credit cards and pay them off each month.

 Go to: www.annualcreditreport.com for your free annual credit report.
 Make sure it is accurate and correct any errors immediately.

 A free credit report provides a history of your credit, bad debts, and any late payments.
 Unfortunately, most free reports do not have your actual FICO score, which is the magic number everyone wants to know.